avishkar-auti/ATM-Transaction-Analysis-Dashboard/README.md

 ## Overview

 This project is a comprehensive ATM Transaction Analysis Dashboard created using Power BI.
 It provides detailed insights into the performance, cost, and revenue metrics associated with ATM operations across various regions.
+## PDF Report

+For a detailed report of the ATM Transaction Analysis, please refer to the [ATM Analysis PDF](./ATM_analysis.pdf).

 ## Features